codekushagra/JAVA_FSE_SOL/README.md

 This repository is created to:

 ✅ Track weekly hands-on exercises
 ✅ Maintain structured documentation for each task
-✅ Help peers understand concepts through organized folders
-✅ Prepare effectively for placement readiness

 Each week's exercise is placed in its respective folder along with necessary documentation, code files, and outputs (if any).